-For 40 years, Old House Journal has been helping people repair, rehabilitate, update, and decorate their homes in classic style.
-We cover every American architectural style, from the earliest colonial-era buildings to mid-century ranches, and the wealth of Victorians and bungalows in between.
-OHJ’s redesign, launched in October 2013, offers up a host of fresh, new content, like reader-reviewed tools, easy DIY projects, and real-estate finds.
-Our updated pages—beautiful, practical, and multi-dimensional—present many new ways to engage and inspire readers on the subject of old houses, and help them fulfill their old-house dreams.
+For over 40 years, Old House Journal has been helping people repair, rehabilitate, update, and decorate their homes in classic style.
+We cover every American architectural style—from the earliest colonial-era buildings to mid-century ranches—and the wealth of Victorians and bungalows in between.

 New Old House showcases new homes built with the integrity of yesterday and the modern innovations of today.
 This unique magazine features beautiful, traditionally designed homes, created to provide a classic feel.
 Included in these new-old homes are all of the modern conveniences, bringing together a great combination of the past with the present.